Renekakpo/cookIt/docs/adr/0002-offline-first-scope.md

 ## Context

-Recipe data is not homogeneous.
+Not all recipe data needs the same treatment.
 Favorites are user-owned data that must work offline.
 Search results are ephemeral and query-dependent.
 Random "home" recipes sit in between.
 The Spoonacular terms also restrict persistent storage of their content.

-A naive NetworkBoundResource caching every viewed recipe would require an `isFavorite` flag plus a Room migration, and would persist transient data the user will never reopen - for marginal value.
+Caching every viewed recipe would need an `isFavorite` flag and a Room migration, just to store recipes the user won't open again.
+Not worth it.

 ## Decision